-Figure 2.
-Elevated C:G>A:T mutations is a feature of lung but not URT bacteria.
-(A) Comparison of the proportion of C:G>A:T mutations in the SBS spectra of environmental and lung Mycobacteria and Burkholderia.
-Asterisk shows a significant difference as measured through a two way ANOVA (p < 0.001).
-(B) The proportion of C:G>A:T mutations is shown for Mycobacteria and Burkholderia clades, grouped by taxonomy; each group exhibits a transition from an environmental niche to a lung niche, with the exception of the M. avium complex (environmental) and M. leprae.
-(C) Comparison of the proportion of C:G>A:T mutations in Streptococcus species that live wholly or partially within the URT (S. pneumoniae, S. pyogenes, S. equi) or wholly outside the respiratory tract (S. agalactiae).
-Difference between proportions is not significant based on two way ANOVA (p > 0.05).
+Fig. 2.
+Elevated C:G>A:T mutations are a feature of lung but not URT bacteria. (a) The proportion of C:G>A:T mutations is shown for Mycobacteria and Burkholderia clades, grouped by taxonomy; each group exhibits a transition from an environmental niche to a lung niche, with the exception of the M. avium complex (environmental) and M. leprae. (b) Comparison of the proportion of C:G>A:T mutations in the SBS spectra of environmental and lung Mycobacteria and Burkholderia.
+An asterisk indicates a significant difference as measured through a two-way ANOVA (P<0.001). (c) Comparison of the proportion of C:G>A:T mutations in Streptococcus clades that live wholly or partially within the URT (S. pneumoniae, S. pyogenes, S. equi) or wholly outside the respiratory tract (S. agalactiae).
+The difference between proportions is not significant based on two-way ANOVA (P>0.05).